Offshore Gas Liquification Plant, Djibouti

 Poly-GCL is making a strategic push into FLNG in Djibouti, aiming to become the lowest-cost seller of the complex floating plants.

-The initial phase of the project is to build a LNG production plant with capacity of about 3MTPA, and reserve a provision (land and tie-in points) for future expansion (Phase II and Phase III), to reach a total (all three phases) LNG productivity of 10MTPA.
+The initial phase of the project is to build a LNG plant with capacity of about 3MTPA, and reserve a provision (land and tie-in points) for future expansion (Phase II and Phase III), to reach a total (all three phases) LNG productivity of 10MTPA.

-HalcrowSea has provided independent design review and technical assessment on FEED/POST-FEED of onshore and nearshore LNG plant, made comparison study, key process simulation analysis, economics analysis, CAPEX & OPEX analysis etc. Also we provided other related owner's engineer services.
+HalcrowSea has provided independent design review and technical assessment on FEED/POST-FEED of onshore and nearshore LNG plant, made comparison study, key process simulation analysis, economics analysis, CAPEX & OPEX analysis etc.

 Related content